zamanianlab/wrmXpress/README.md

 1. If running locally, use the Docker desktop app to access the [pre-compiled docker image](https://hub.docker.com/repository/docker/zamanianlab/chtc-wrmxpress).
 If running on a remote server, consult with a server administrator for using Docker images. wrmXpress comes pre-loaded on the Docker.

 2. Create a directory where all the wrmXpress operations will take place.
-You may name this home directory whatever you would like.
+You may name this home directory whatever you would like and should be in a place where you can easily navigate to.

 3. In this new home directory, make `input`, `output`, `metadata`, and `work` directories.